secure-compilation/secure-compilation.github.io/index.markdown

 year in this competition.
 If you are an exceptional candidate interested in working in the [Prosecco] team, the right time to get in touch with us is before the end of December.
-Working in [Prosecco] as a PostDoc or Starting Researcher can help in obtaining our support for a permanent position.
+Working in [Prosecco] as a PostDoc or Starting Researcher is not a prerequisite but can also help in obtaining our support for a permanent position.

 [Prosecco]: http://prosecco.gforge.inria.fr/